Home » Headline, Health News

 2. Raw Cruciferous Vegetables

 Raw cruciferous vegetables also suppress thyroid function.
-Cruciferous vegetables like kohlrabi, cabbage, cauliflour, rapini, turnips and brussels sprouts contain goitrogens that interfere with iodine uptake and, in that way, also interfere with production of thyroid hormones.
+Cruciferous vegetables like kohlrabi, cabbage, cauliflower, rapini, turnips and Brussels sprouts contain goitrogens that interfere with iodine uptake and, in that way, also interfere with production of thyroid hormones.
 (Want to get more raw cruciferous veggies into your diet?
-Try my Simple Slaw with Flaxseed Oil & Honey.)

 3. Millet